 You should also decide on the sort of movement you want.
 The stars rotate around the poles, with the North Star in the northern hemisphere providing a handy reference point.
 This star doesn’t move, and all the other stars will rotate around it.

-Also note that the further from that “pole star” the other stars are, the more they will track.
+Also note that the further from that “pole star” the other stars are, the more they will track across the sky.

 - Camera set to manual, shooting in RAW, BULB mode